-IV.
-Parapet Wall
+IV.Parapet Wall

 Parapet walls are provided along the edge of the shoulders at the valley side throughout the project stretch excluding the settlement areas.
 These are provided to prevent the vehicles from toppling over.
-Parapet walls are proposed about around 4029.5m in length along the project stretches.

-V. Convex Mirror
+V.Convex Mirror

-Roadside Convex Safety Mirrors are widely used by both commercial and private properties to help eliminate blind spots on approach roads, junctions and entrances.
-Convex mirrors are ideal for use in road safety applications because the domed effect of the mirror will give a wider angle view and allows the driver to see down the road from a wider range of parked positions.
+Roadside Convex Safety Mirrors are widely used by both commercial and private properties to help eliminate blind spots on approach roads, junctions, and entrances.
+Convex mirrors are ideal for use in road safety applications because the domed effect of the mirror will give a wider-angle view and allows the driver to see down the road from a wider range of parked positions.

-Typically a 600mm diameter convex mirror is useful when viewed no more than 6 Metres or 20 feet away.
+Typically, a 600mm diameter convex mirror is useful when viewed no more than 6 Meters or 20 feet away.
 Above this distance, you need to use a bigger mirror.
-Chainages were 23 in nos. convex mirrors are required.
+Chainages where 27 in nos convex mirror are required.